 So everything checks out fine?
 It seeks light, and reverses when the tail is touched?
 Cool.
-Time to add the whisker sensors and finish your Solarbotics Herbie the Mousebot!
+Pop the battery out, add the whisker sensors and finish your Solarbotics Herbie the Mousebot!

-Step 22 - Making Whiskers!:
+Step 23 - Making Whiskers:

 We're going to make two sets of whiskers for your Herbie the Mousebot.
 Take your time, and you'll have whiskers any cyber-rodent would be proud to own.
 Make the bends smooth - you can tweak them later.